ADHD Burnout: Why It Hits Differently (And What Actually Helps)

 That instinct is correct.
 ADHD burnout is not general burnout in different clothes.
 It has a distinct neurological cause, a recognisable cycle, and a different set of things that shift it.
 Standard burnout advice partially helps but addresses the wrong problem.

 The real problem: managing ADHD in a world not built for ADHD brains is neurologically expensive.
-Every hour spent suppressing impulsivity, forcing linear attention, and organising thoughts into formats your brain doesn’t use draws from the same finite cognitive reserve.
+Every hour spent holding back impulses, forcing your attention into a straight line, and squeezing your thoughts into formats your brain doesn’t naturally use — all of it draws from the same limited reserve of mental energy.
 ADHD burnout is what happens when that reserve runs out.

 What ADHD Burnout Actually Is